-HomeLight offers a quick, easy way to find full-service realtors and compare multiple options, but it doesn’t offer commission savings like some alternative companies do.
+HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

-We recommend comparing HomeLight with companies that offer low realtor commissions to get the best bang for your buck.
+We recommend comparing HomeLight with top low-commission companies to find the best value.

 Who does HomeLight work best for?